vanadium23/vanadium23.github.io/docs/layout.md

 >
 > 1. `head` is a single component that renders the `<head>` [tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/head) in the HTML.
 This doesn't appear visually on the page and is only is responsible for metadata about the document like the tab title, scripts, and styles.
 > 2. `header` is a set of components that are laid out horizontally and appears _before_ the `beforeBody` section.
 This enables you to replicate the old Quartz 3 header bar where the title, search bar, and dark mode toggle.
 By default, Quartz 4 doesn't place any components in the `header`.
+> 3. `navbar` is a set of components that are laid out horizontally and appears _above_ all other components.
+All items are right aligned.
+By default, Quartz 4 doesn't place any components in the `navbar`.

 Quartz **components**, like plugins, can take in additional properties as configuration options.
 If you're familiar with React terminology, you can think of them as Higher-order Components.